subotnikgroup/qchem-pbs/README.md

 Q-Chem requires that the variable QCPLATFORM be set!
 ...
 ```

-See `qchem-pbs -h` for help and more options including threads for parallel jobs and selecting memory limits.

 ## Contributing
 Pull requests are welcome.
 Contact valecs@sas.upenn.edu if something seems broken.